recallnet/rust-recall/README.md

 ### Machines (smart contracts)

-Hoku's core functionality is enabled with a series of data machines, which are synonymous with smart contracts or "actors" that run on the FVM and are used to manage, query, and update the state of the subnet.
-The FVM is responsible for executing the logic of Hoku protocol, including processing transactions, updating account balances, and managing the state of the network.
-There are three primary machines in Hoku:
+Recall's core functionality is enabled with a series of data machines, which are synonymous with smart contracts or "actors" that run on the FVM and are used to manage, query, and update the state of the subnet.
+The FVM is responsible for executing the logic of Recall protocol, including processing transactions, updating account balances, and managing the state of the network.
+There are three primary machines in Recall:

 - Machine manager
 - Bucket machines